Faith. Service. Law.

 Funding.
 TST does not guarantee funding; member colleges vary.
 Regis College’s own admissions materials state plainly that “Regis College cannot guarantee funding for its students; it is our students’ responsibility to secure sufficient funding for their studies.”

 Honest assessment.
 TST is the strongest Th.M. consortium in Canada, with University of Toronto’s research-university resources, the conjoint U of T degree credentialing, and the unique flexibility to choose a member college aligned with one’s tradition.
-For Anglicans (Wycliffe or Trinity) and Catholics (Regis St. Michael’s, with the S.T.L. add-on), it is uniquely well-positioned.
+For Anglicans (Wycliffe or Trinity) and Catholics (Regis St. Michael’s), it is uniquely well-positioned.
 The non-residential structure is unusual and useful, but the funding burden falls on the student.

 Westminster Theological Seminary, in Glenside, Pennsylvania, is the most aggressively confessional U.S. Reformed Th.M.
 The seminary is closely aligned with the Orthodox Presbyterian Church (OPC) and the Presbyterian Church in America (PCA) and was founded in 1929 by J. Gresham Machen as a conservative breakaway from Princeton Theological Seminary.
 Per WTS’s own materials: “Each of our full time professors must subscribe to the Westminster Standards ‘ex animo’ or ‘without exception.’
 This means that we are unswervingly committed to the Reformed tradition as it is defined in these documents.”